carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 }
 {% endhighlight %}

-Now that we’ve created our Entity class, we can add it to our world.
+Now that we've created our Entity class, we can add it to our world.
 Open up **MyWorld** again and add this line into its constructor:
 {% highlight actionscript %}
 package
 {